lgeek/gnu-linux-on-acer-chromebook-13/readme.md

 * The packed kernel and the rootfs can presumably also be copied to the internal eMMC, but I have not tried that yet.
 * The touchpad needs the `xserver-xorg-input-synaptics` driver (which has multitouch support) to work.
-* WiFi seems to occasionally disconnect when idle for a long time if [NetworkManager](https://wiki.gnome.org/Projects/NetworkManager) is used, [wicd](http://wicd.sourceforge.net/) seems reliable.
+* ~~WiFi seems to occasionally disconnect when idle for a long time if [NetworkManager](https://wiki.gnome.org/Projects/NetworkManager) is used, [wicd](http://wicd.sourceforge.net/) seems reliable.~~ NetworkManager is now working reliably for me.
 Older versions of the mwifiex driver (including the one shipped with my device) crash when NetworkManager manages the `uap0` device.
 * OpenGL and XV hardware acceleration work correctly with the kernel interfaces exposed by the Chrome OS kernel; I have not yet tested CUDA.
 * The Chromebook's keyboard has a slightly different layout compared to standard keyboards: the function keys (from *Back* to *Volume Up*) map to F1 to F10 and there are no F11 and F12 keys, so any standard shortcuts using these keys must be remapped.
 There are no Insert, Delete, Home, End, Page Up and Page Down keys, which takes a while to get used to.
 * The Tegra K1 SoC in my Chromebook is a lower speed grade than the one used by [Jetson TK1](https://developer.nvidia.com/jetson-tk1), the maximum core frequency allowed by this kernel is 2.01 GHz.